gillesbastin/french_stopwords/README.md

 # French Stopwords

 Standard text mining software or libraries often include default stopwords lists designed for pre-processing corpora.
 However, these standard lists — which can be accessed through the [stopwords R library](https://github.com/quanteda/stopwords) a dependency of [Quanteda](https://github.com/quanteda/) text mining solution — are often insufficient for languages other than English and lack consistent curation or ongoing improvements.
 For example, the [Snowball](https://snowballstem.org/projects.html) list, a widely utilized solution in text mining, comprises only 164 tokens.
 Above all, it lacks very common and simple coordinating conjunctions such as "ni", "donc" or "car".
 Another frequently used list, [stopwords-iso](https://github.com/stopwords-iso/stopwords-fr/tree/master), consists of 691 tokens for French, which is substantial.
 However, a closer inspection reveals weaknesses with verbs and numbers, as well as problems with missing accents.
-At the same time, the list also includes meaningful and unambiguous words that barely qualify as stopwords, such as "nécessaire", "nouveau" or "valeur".
+At the same time, the list also includes meaningful and unambiguous words that do not really qualify as stopwords, such as "nécessaire", "nouveau" or "valeur".

 This repository contains a carefully curated list of 887 stopwords for preprocessing French texts, specifically designed for text mining tasks.
 I have used this list on several occasions, mainly for preprocessing news corpora.
 I believe that it is both comprehensive and effective for this type of task.
 With its help — typically by simply removing the words in the list (as well as punctuation and numbers) from a tokenized version of a corpus, the size of a standard French text document can be reduced by 50 % without much loss of meaning.